JongSeokJang/Sogang-Embedded-System-Software/README.md

 **'14.
 05. 27.**
 - start to analize requirements of the project

+**'14.
+05. 29.**
+- basic internal stopwatch function finished
+	- need to be printed on the FND device
+	- quit button has to be done
+- rough draft of app (has to be modified)

 ## 4th Assignment
 ### Goal
 Implement simple java application program